caiorss/Functional-Programming/README.md

+## Functional Programming in Haskell by Examples

+The purpose of this documentation is to ilustrate functional programming concepts in Haskell Language by providing reusable and useful pieces of codes and examples.

+Notes:

+* The codes with '>' symbol were run in the interactive haskell Shell ghci and the line bellow without the symbol > are the output.

 <!-- # HASKELL BY EXAMPLE / PRACTICAL FUNCTIONAL PROGRAMMING -->

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->